Javier-Andres-Dominguez/AutoHotKey-GameScripts/README.md

 # AutoHotKey-Script
-These are scripts that I do to learn AHK for educational purposes. <br>
+These are scripts that I do to learn AHK for educational and fun purpose. <br>
 Instalation of AHK: https://www.autohotkey.com/ <br>
 The main editor: https://www.autohotkey.com/scite4ahk/ <br>
 There is also a folder named AHI, that is an implementation of AHK. <br>